 In 2016, BWC and the Company entered into an Expense Reimbursement Agreement whereby BWC agreed to reimburse the Company for certain expenses incurred by the Company that are provided for the ultimate benefit of BNPP and its subsidiaries.
-Payments received from BWC amounted to \$7.2 million and \$14.6 million for the years ended December 31, 2019 and 2018, respectively.
+Payments received from BWC amounted to \$7.2 million for the year ended December 31, 2019.
 Expenses incurred by the Company after 2019 are not subject to reimbursement by BWC under the Expense Reimbursement Agreement.